 If you’re really interested in traveling by water and seeing the islands from that perspective, then try the Superferry.
 It will be cheaper and faster probably to fly.
 Also, you may want to consider if the Superferry will even be running at that time.
 If it’s early this next year that you’re traveling, then you’ll want to fly.
 I don’t know what’s going to happen, but it looks like it may be a while before the Superferry is running full service, especially to and from Kauai.

 I heard recently that Go! and Hawaiian Airlines have come to a settlement.
 I guess Go! had been using confidential illegal information on Hawaiian to get an edge.
 The court ruled in favor of Hawaiian Air with a huge settlement.
 Hawaiian also wanted to bar Go! from any ticket sales for 1 year, but the court decided not to allow this.

-How will this effect the average interisland traveling Joe?
-Basically the wonderful price wars between the interisland carriers is over.
+How will this affect the average interisland traveling Joe?
+Basically, the wonderful price wars between the interisland carriers are over.
 Go! may not continue to fly in the Hawaiian Islands.
 Competition is really the only way to keep prices reasonable between airlines, and this has just been cut in half.